v79/Cantilever/.junie/guidelines.md

 ## Project Overview

 Cantilever is an AWS Lambda-driven static site generator written in Kotlin.
 It converts markdown files to HTML using Flexmark-java and processes templates with handlebars.java.
-The application is deployed to AWS using CDK (Cloud Development Kit) and consists of multiple Lambda functions triggered by S3 events.
+The application is deployed to AWS using CDK (Cloud Development Kit) and consists of multiple Lambda functions triggered by S3 events and SQS queues.
+There are CDK stacks for "dev" and "prod".
+AI agents such as Junie must NEVER push to prod without explicit instruction to do so.

 The project is being refactored to store project and document metadata in a DynamoDB database.
 Source and output files will remain in S3.
 There is a clear separation of front-end and back-end elements.

 A project is split across S3 buckets - a _source_ bucket, where files are uploaded, or placed by the web front end.
 A _generated_ bucket contains intermediate data, such as HTML fragments created by the Markdown processor.
-FInally, a destination bucket contains the complete HTML, CSS and images for the static output.
+FIially, a destination bucket contains the complete HTML, CSS, and images for the static output.
 A fourth bucket contains the web editor interface, a static SvelteKit 4 project.

 This application is built on a Windows machine.